agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 ---
 # Terms of Discussion

 We start with some definitions of terms, none of which are intended to be controversial, but but just saying that in this work I will use these terms in this way.

+**good/right** - Good has many meanings.
+Here it will mean morally good.
+Doing the right thing, is to act morally good.
+Such as being kind to people is morally good.
+Instead of saying something is physically good for you, we can use the term beneficial.
+So that there is no confusion, if something feels good, we will call it pleasurable.
+If something tastes good, we will call it delectable.
+Instead of saying that the student picked the right answer, we will use the term correct answer.

+**bad/evil/wrong** - We will use these words interchangeably to mean simply morally bad, the opposite of morally good.
+The word 'evil' will not necessarily used to mean profoundly bad, but just the action is not morally good.
+Instead of saying that the student picked the wrong answer, we will use the term incorrect answer.
+If I use the term 'sin' it will mean the same as bad or evil.

+**good life** - means a morally good life, a life where the actions you make are morally good, but at the same time quite possibly be beneficial for you and your tribe.
+The good life is a life where you make all the best decisions along the way so that you always maintain what Aristotle calls the golden mean where you neither sacrifice too much, nor do you squander too much.
+A life with neither excess nor deficiency.

 ## Morality vs. Ethics

-There is a subtle difference:
+Morality and ethics are guidelines for finding the good life.
+I won't be giving you any specific guidelines, but instead discussing how these guidelines have come about and the reason why we should be able to trust them.
+There is a subtle difference between these terms:

-**Morality**: Refers to personal beliefs about right and wrong, often shaped by cultural, religious, or personal values.
+**Morality** - Refers to personal beliefs about right and wrong, often shaped by cultural, religious, or personal values.
 It's more subjective and can vary greatly between individuals and societies.

-**Ethics**: Refers to systematic rules or principles governing conduct, often established by professional organizations, institutions, or societies.
+**Ethics** - Refers to systematic rules or principles governing conduct, often established by professional organizations, institutions, or societies.
 Ethics are more objective and provide a framework for making decisions in various contexts.

-Both of these terms is about living the good life.
+Both of these terms are about living the good life.
 Both of them define what you should do.
-I will tend to use them *interchangeably* since the basis for morality and ethics are the same: what is the right way to act?
-See the section below on [layers and scope](#layers-and-scope).
+I will tend to use them *interchangeably* since the basis for morality and ethics are the same: guidelines to the right way to act.

 ## Basic Terms

-**Morality (& Ethics)** is concerned with distinguishing what is right from what is wrong; good from evil; sin from virtue.
-In all cases we are talking about *conduct* which is actions that you do.
+**Morality (& Ethics)** - is concerned with distinguishing what is right from what is wrong; good from evil; sin from virtue.
+In all cases we are talking about *conduct* which is actions that and agent does.
 Here are some definitions from dictionaries:

 *   a doctrine or system of moral conduct
 *   conformity to ideals of right human conduct
 *   The quality of being in accord with standards of right or good conduct
 *   A system or collection of ideas of right and wrong conduct

-**Actions** are things a person might decide to perform.
+**Actions** - are things a person might decide to perform.
 An action can be measured by morality.
 Morality, simply put, is a way to distinguish good actions (those which you should do) from bad actions (those which you should not do).
 It is a way of measuring the goodness of an action.

 The morality of an action depends not only on the act itself, but also the context as well as who is involved.
 Starting a fire in a campsite fireplace is probably a good action, starting a fire in a crowded airplane definitely a bad action.
 The entire situation must be measured and compared with other acts that could be performed in that situation.

-**Agent** is the person deciding to do the action.
-I will use this interchangeably with person, but the moral agent need not be a person.
+**Agent** - is the person deciding to do the action.
+I will use this interchangeably with person, but they are not always equivalent.

-**Tribe** is a group of individuals trying to work together.
-Today tribe can mean many things: your community, your city, your school, your family, your nation, etc.  To keep from having to spell these different grouping in every occasion, I will use tribe here to mean a collection of people working together at any scale.
+**Tribe** - I will use this term for any group of individuals trying to work together.
+Today tribe can mean many things: your community, your city, your school, your family, your nation, etc.  To keep from having to spell these different grouping in every occasion, tribe will be used to mean a collection of people working together at any scale.

-**Subjective** is about things defined within the mind in relation to perceptions which might be unique to each individual subject:
+**Subjective** - is about things defined within the mind in relation to perceptions which might be unique to each individual subject:

 *   characteristic of or belonging to reality as perceived rather than as independent of mind
 *   relating to or being experience or knowledge as conditioned by personal mental characteristics or states